 Shenmue.
 While the first one sold okay, the sequel didn't.
 This is mainly because Sega released it as an Xbox exclusive outside of Japan and Europe, since video game developers ended production on Dreamcast games in America at this time.
 Most Xbox owners only cared about shooters and sports games, and Shenmue 2 was neither of those, thus the sequel suffered from horrible sales, and it ended on an unresolved cliffhanger that was never resolved due to Yu Suzuki leaving Sega, and Sega not having enough of a budget to make a third game due to losing so much money on both games.

 No More Heroes was adored by critics, but lacked in sales.
 It sold 40,000 in Japan, and 208,000 in America.
 Preceding Madworld, it was an M-rated Wii exclusive, and came under fire from Moral Guardians.
-Despite lackluster sales, it ended up getting a sizeable cult following and a sequel, and was later ported to the PS3 in hopes that it would sell much better on there.
+Despite lackluster sales, it ended up getting a sizeable cult following and a sequel, and was later ported to the PS3 in hopes that it would sell much better on there (though it didn't).

 Elite Beat Agents: Praised by critics for its tight, challenging, and unique gameplay and amazing atmosphere, it even won GameSpot's Nintendo DS Game of the Year award in 2006, beating out front-runners like New Super Mario Bros., but was panned commercially because it was perhaps just a little too weird for most gamers' tastes (not to mention that said atmosphere let to a very jarring case of Surprise Difficulty).
 This has, unfortunately, effectively quashed any hopes of an official sequel ever being released in the West.